Kagemitsu Hasegawa

 (1) Definition of atonal chord

-The atonal chord is a chord that has three or more tones of the same interval, and build upwardly.
+The atonal chord is a chord that has three or more tones of the same

 Therefore, the tonal chords are everything else.